 Canine ehrlichiosis is cause for considerable alarm for the millions of dog owners around the country.ABC News 27/1/2021

 The arrival of Ehrlichia in Australia has been devastating for some remote dog communities.
-However, there’s no reason to panic, and it’s easy to prevent.
+However, there is no reason to panic, and prevention is easy.

 Here I’m going to help Australian dog owners to understand the risks, and know how to easily prevent it.

 Ehrlichiosis is the disease caused by a tiny bacterial blood parasite called Ehrlichia canis.
 It’s spread by the bite of a tick, and specifically Rhipicephalus sanguineus the Brown Dog Tick.

 It causes some or all of the following signs:

 - Fever and lethargy

 - Fluid swelling of the legs and genitals

 - Bleeding excessively (seen as red patches on the skin & gums, blood noses or cloudy eyes)